arvicco/avalon/README.md

     $ monitor [environment]

 Monitors all the nodes (miners, pools, Internet connections) that are listed in config/monitor.yml file.
-Sounds alarm is anything is wrong with the monitored nodes.
+Sounds alarm if anything goes wrong with the monitored nodes.
+Alarm sounds are configurable.
 TODO: takes action to correct errors found (like restarting the failing miners etc).

     $ reboot_miner 145 146 192.168.0.150